MrNavaStar/SQLib/README.md

 <img src="https://raw.githubusercontent.com/MrNavaStar/SQLib/master/src/main/resources/assets/sqlib/icon.png" width="300" height="300">

 # SQLib
 SQLib is the easiest way to store data for all your minecraft needs!
-Its simple fabric based sql wrapper made with a focus on minecraft use cases.
+A simple sql wrapper made with a focus on minecraft use cases.

 # Important Note:
 This library is not a full-fledged sql wrapper, and does not provide full access to many sql features.